python-openapi/openapi-core/docs/integrations/starlette.md

 # Starlette

 This section describes integration with the [Starlette](https://www.starlette.io) ASGI framework.
-The integration supports Flask versions 0.4x and 0.5x.
+The integration supports Starlette versions 0.4x, 0.5x, and 1.x.

 ## Middleware